-- If the offence is directly connected to the work sought, the application can reasonably be denied.
+- If an offence is directly connected to the work sought, the application can reasonably be denied.

-- If the offence is not directly connected to the work sought, it is reasonable to consider hiring the person based on merit.
+- If the offence is not directly connected to the work sought, it is reasonable to consider hiring.

-To encourage the successful transition of an ex-offender into employment:
+To encourage the successful transition of a person with a criminal record into employment:

 - Consideration needs to be given to developing senior management support.
 Their support is crucial: if an initiative is supported from the top, it will also be supported at the bottom.
-If necessary, a strong business case can help engage their support (see question 1).
+A strong business case can help to engage their support (see question 1).

 - The employee can and should be treated like any other, and certainly won’t want to be singled out for any special attention.
-However, it is important to be sensitive to the history of the employee, for example if he/she hasn’t worked in a while.
-A little patience will be beneficial for everyone.
+However, it is important to be sensitive to the history of the employee, for example if he/she hasn’t worked in a while, and a little patience may be beneficial for everyone.

-- Many ex-offenders suffer from low self-esteem, and feel everyone is thinking the worst about them.
-It’s important to treat the new employee just like everyone else, to create a friendly and positive environment, and to provide clear instruction and expectations from the start of the employment.
+- Many former offenders suffer from low self-esteem, and feel everyone is thinking the worst about them.
+It’s important to treat the new employee just like everyone else, to create a friendly and positive environment, and to provide clear instruction and expectations.

 - It might be a good idea to assign a ‘buddy’ to the newly-hired candidate for the first few days to help them learn the ropes and to ensure that they are not overwhelmed or isolated.

 For the job-seeking individual, the disclosure of a criminal record can often adversely affect results.
 Receiving negative responses when explaining the gap in employment history and constant rejection can cause low self-esteem, low morale, depression and, in some cases, recidivism.
-As a result, many ex-offenders do not disclose their conviction unless asked directly during interview or on an application form.
+As a result, many former offenders do not disclose their conviction unless asked directly during interview or at job offer stage.

-The discovery after-the-fact that an employee is an ex-offender can cause anxiety, nervousness and concern amongst employers.
-This can lead to rash decision making upon discovery, no matter what the offence, or its relation to the job.
+The discovery after-the-fact that an employee is a former offender can cause anxiety, nervousness and concern amongst employers.
+This can lead to rash decision making upon discovery, no matter what the offence, or how it relates to the job.
 However, it is important to keep a sense of perspective.
 If employees are performing their duties as required and to the necessary standard, there are no grounds for dismissing them purely on the basis of a prior criminal conviction.
-If there are problems with the employee’s performance, attendance, or conduct these should be dealt with through disciplinary procedures in a similar manner to any other employee.
+If there are problems with the employee’s performance, attendance, or conduct these should be dealt with through the disciplinary procedure in the same manner as any other employee.

 IASIO (IRISH ASSOCIATION FOR SOCIAL INCLUSION OPPORTUNITIES)